Forreca05/MealIdeas/README.md

 - We accomplished everything we planned
 - Clear and effective task distribution
-- All initial user stories were successfully completed
+- All initial user stories apart from the "Share Recipes" were successfully completed
 - Effective use of pair programming, which boosted group productivity

 **What could have gone better**

 - More frequent meetings and better coordination would have helped
+- We were not able to do an user storie due to not having the necessary tools to do that

 > ### Board at the End of Sprint 3